mastazi/VS-code-drupal/drupal/README.md

 ### Standard Installation:

-1. Open the Command Palette in VS Code (Ctrl-Shift-P, Mac Cmd-Shift-P)
+1. Open the Command Palette in VS Code (Ctrl-Shift-P, Mac: Cmd-Shift-P)
 2. Type `ext install drupal`
-3. Loate the package "Drupal Support for Visual Studio Code" from the results list and press enter.
+3. Locate the package "Drupal Support for Visual Studio Code" from the results list and press enter.

 ### Manual Installation: